Obesity Not Associated with Improved Survival, Contrary to Prior Studies

 In addition to Chang, study authors include Kenneth M. Langa and Theodore J. Iwashyna of the University of Michigan and Veterans Affairs Center for Clinical Management Research in Ann Arbor and David Weir of the University of Michigan.

-NYU College of Global Public Health:
+About the New York University College of Global Public Health: